morris-alan/ps-project/README.md

 ## About the national ID number

-A Zimbabwe National Identification number consists of 11 alpha numeric characters and is represented in the data as the following string of characters:
+A Zimbabwe National Identification number consists of 11 or 12 alpha numeric characters and is represented in the data as the following string of characters:

 70-991814-P70